vica781/Tree-Enthusiast-vica781/README.md

 This meticulously constructed flowchart delineates the user journey within the Tree Enthusiast app, seamlessly integrating CRUD operations for an optimized user experience.
 It underscores the ease of navigation and intuitive interaction with the app's features, thereby ensuring a user-centric digital environment.
 <br>
 <br>
-For more details on the technologies used in the development of the Tree Enthusiast application, please refer to the '[Technologies Used](#technologies-used)' section or return to the '[Table of Contents](#table-of-contents)'.
+For more details on the technologies used in the development of the Tree Enthusiast application, please refer to the [Technologies Used](#technologies-used) section or return to the [Table of Contents](#table-of-contents).

 ![Information Architecture and Navigation 1](./media/docs_images/architecture-and-navigation-diagram.png)